BrookeBergin/Chirpy/DESIGN.md

 Chirpy will use session cookies for authentication.
 A cookie will store a unique session ID mapping to a logged-in user.
 This class handles the HTTP requests, extracts cookies from the request and uses a template to format and display cookies in an HTML page.
 It returns the formatted HTML as an HTTP response.

 ## Extra Feature
 For Chirpy, our group has chosen to check if the user regisering to become a chirper is above 18 or not.
-When registering an account, the user will be asked to enter their age and if they happen to be under 18, they will be given a message on how they will only be able to post pictures as their chirp when they are 18 and above.
+When registering an account, the user will be asked to enter their age and if they happen to be under 18, they will not be able to register an account.
+Once an 18 or older user is registered and logged in, they will be able to post chirps in form of text and images in jpeg and png form.

 ## Functionality of Chirpy: